 Sea of Galilee

 Yardenit The Baptismal site on the Jordan river.

 The Jordan River is the largest river in the Holy land.
-It is mentioned nearly 200 times in the Bible and New Testament and it bears a very special spiritual significance and presence.
-This is where Jesus was anointed by the Spirit of God when he was baptized by John the Baptist in the waters of the Jordan River.
+It is mentioned nearly 200 times in the Bible and New Testament, and it bears a very special spiritual significance and presence.
+This is where Jesus was anointed by the Spirit of God when he was baptized by John the Baptist in its waters.

 “The Wall of New Life”